Alisa-Shala/rick-morty-app/README.md

 ---

-## ** Viewing the Code in VS Code
+## ** Viewing the Code in VS Code**
-1️⃣ Open via VS Code Interface
-Make sure you remember the directory where you cloned the repository.
+1️⃣ Make sure you remember the directory where you cloned the repository.
-Open VS Code.
+2️⃣ Open VS Code.
-Click on File > Open Folder....
+3️⃣ Click on File > Open Folder....
-Navigate to the folder where you cloned the project (e.g., C:\Users\YourName\rick-morty-app).
+4️⃣ Navigate to the folder where you cloned the project (e.g., C:\Users\YourName\rick-morty-app).
-Select the folder and click Open.
+5️⃣ Select the folder and click Open.
 ---